Scoring your Credit - How's your FICO?

-Experian, TransUnion, and Equifax, the three major credit reporting agencies, each have a proprietary formula for building a credit score.
-The original FICO score was developed by Fair Isaac and Company.
+The three agencies use slightly different formulas to build a credit score.
+Fair Isaac and Cooriginally developed this score. .
 Experian uses this model and calls its score FICO.
 Equifax's model, based on FICO, is called BEACON, while TransUnion, which also uses a slightly modified FICO, calls its score EMPIRICA.
-While each of the models considers a range of data available in your credit report, the differences aren't huge; each agency uses the following in building a score:
+While these methods vary from one agency to another, each agency uses the following to determine a score:

-• Credit Card Balances - How many accounts do you have, and how much do you owe?
+• Credit Card Balances - How many accounts do you hold, and how much do you owe on them?

 • Credit Inquiries - How many times have lenders pulled your credit for the purpose of giving you a loan?